lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 cool, Sequel was cool.
 The Ruby community was fantastic: it was inclusive and engaging.

-While I loved the language and its ecosystem, I was always uncomfortable to put Ruby applications to production.
+While I loved the language and its ecosystem, I was always uncomfortable shipping Ruby applications to production.
 I often trivialised the experience saying "No matter how many tests we write, we still ship typos to production".

 Around 2013, I started looking around for something more solid, possibly faster.
 I found Go.
-The language wasn't pretty but I loved how robust programs felt as soon as they compiled.
+The language wasn't pretty, but I loved how robust programs felt as soon as they compiled.
 Even though it was early days for the Go community, the tooling around the language was already advanced compared to Ruby (with the obvious exception of dependency management).